nhurden/Effective/README.md

 ```

 #### `dispatchAfter`
-The `dispatchAfter` effect dispatches its action after a delay:
+The `dispatchAfter` effect dispatches its action after a delay, specified by a `DispatchAfter`:

 ```swift
 struct AddTodoLater: Action { … }